dward2/BME547/Resources/virtual_machines.md

 ## Setting up your Virtual Machine
 Duke OIT has allocated each student access to one virtual machine.
-If you are already using your virtual machine for another class or project, and would prefer not to use that machine for this class, please let an instructor know and a request for a second virtual machine can be made.
+If you are already using your virtual machine for another class or project, and would prefer not to use that machine for this class, please let an instructor know, and a request for a second virtual machine can be made.

 * Visit https://vcm.duke.edu/ and log in to the Virtual Computing Manager (VCM) using your NetID.
 * Click on "Reserve a VM".
 * Select the type of VM you would like.
-We will be demonstrating the use of a Linux (Ubuntu 18) VM in class.
-It is possible to use Windows 10 to host your server, if you prefer, but does require some additional set-up.
+The two recommended options (both under the "Plain VM: No Apps" title) are:
+  + Ubuntu18.04 (my preference for simplicity)
+    - A Linux operating system, will behave similar to macOS command line.
+    - This is what I will be demonstrating in class.
+    - Will come with git and Python pre-installed.
+  + Windows 10
+    - Will give the familiar Windows GUI.
+    - Will require the installation of git and Python just like at the start of the semester.
+    - Allows for the use of an IDEs or GUI code editors.
+    - Requires using a VPN to access
+* Follow the additional prompts/questions.
 * Depending on virtual machine availability, your VM may be available immediately, or may take some time to set up.
 You will receive an e-mail when it is available.